flaneurette/Emergency-USB-Kit/EmergencyUSB/Preparedness/Basics/README.md

 * Maintain civilian status: Do not engage in combat, gather intelligence for military forces, or perform acts that constitute "direct participation in hostilities".
 * Never photograph or film the enemy, unless they absolutely cannot see you.
-* Never potograph or film any enemy equipment, dangerous materials, drones, planes, routes, bases.
+* Never photograph or film any enemy equipment, dangerous materials, drones, planes, routes, bases.
 * Never sport/show a weapon to the enemy.
 Any weapon, no matter how small. (like knives, batons.)
 * Avoid conflict zones: If possible, detour around known combat areas.
 * Keep a low profile: Limit noise, movement, and visible signs of life in contested areas.